The Dispute Resolution Review: Ireland

 Civil claims up to €15,000 are dealt with in the District Court; claims up to €75,000 are dealt with in the Circuit Court (€60,000 for personal injury actions); and the High Court has an unlimited monetary jurisdiction.

 The Court of Appeal, which was established in October 2014, has the jurisdiction that was previously vested in the Supreme Court and is the default court for all appeals from decisions of the High Court and its decision will, except in certain limited circumstances, be final.
-Only in exceptional circumstances, and subject to the Supreme Court's own 'leave to appeal' requirements, is it possible to bypass the Court of Appeal and to bring a 'leapfrog appeal' directly to the Supreme Court.
+Only in exceptional circumstances, and subject to the Supreme Court's own leave to appeal requirements, is it possible to bypass the Court of Appeal and to bring a 'leapfrog appeal' directly to the Supreme Court.
 The Supreme Court continues to exercise the function of an appellate court, where an issue of general public importance arises or where, in the interests of justice, it is necessary to hear an appeal.

 The Commercial Court is a division of the High Court dealing with commercial disputes with a value of over €1 million.
 Intellectual property disputes and appeals (or judicial reviews) of a regulatory decision may be entered into the Commercial Court list regardless of the value of the case.
 Application for admission is made by way of motion to the Commercial Court, grounded on the applicant's affidavit and a certificate from the applicant's solicitor.
 There is no automatic right for any case to be admitted to the Commercial Court list.
+The High Court also has a Commercial Planning & Strategic Infrastructure Development List for judicial reviews relating to strategic infrastructure development or strategic housing development, and planning cases admitted to the Commercial List; and a Competition List for competition proceedings (as defined in Order 63B of the Rules of the Superior Courts (RSC)).

 Statutory tribunals are also in place to deal with specialist disputes and there are various alternative dispute resolution (ADR) mechanisms available, including arbitration, mediation, conciliation, expert determination and adjudication, for resolving disputes either without recourse to the courts or within the context of existing proceedings.